 Low Cost and PostGIS

-The Clear Capital team was using Oracle with multiple solutions for geospatial, one of which was very costly.
+The Clear Capital team was using Oracle® with multiple solutions for geospatial, one of which was very costly.
 The team also anticipated significant growth and was looking for ways to manage future costs.
-The team looked to Postgres Plus Advanced Server from EnterpriseDB (EDB) because of its low cost.
-The ability to use PostGIS with EDB’s Postgres Plus was attractive as well.
+The team looked to EDB Postgres Advanced Server from EnterpriseDB (EDB) because of its low cost.
+The ability to use PostGIS with EDB Postgres was attractive as well.
 PostGIS is a very powerful open source extension for Postgres for building applications with geospatial characteristics and capabilities.

 “We wanted the flexibility to spin up systems as we needed them without having to factor in the high cost of Oracle licenses," said Terry Schmitt, Data Systems Engineer at Clear Capital.

-Clear Capital migrated Home Data Index from Oracle to EDB Postgres Plus in 2009.
-The version, 8.4, was in beta at the time so EDB provided a database architect on-site to help write code and fix bugs when they surfaced.
-About 80% of the Oracle application matched easily to comparable functions and packages in EDB Postgres Plus and were running right away.
+Clear Capital first migrated Home Data Index from Oracle to EDB Postgres version 8.4, which was in beta at the time.
+EDB provided a database architect on-site to help write code and fix bugs when they surfaced.
+About 80% of the Oracle application matched easily to comparable functions and packages in EDB Postgres and were running right away.

-Still running today, the database, which was 600G at migration and in March 2015 had swelled to 1TB, scaled seamlessly.
-Clear Capital migrated an additional database from Oracle to EDB’s Postgres Plus Advanced Server 9.1, again taking advantage of database compatibility for Oracle and reducing spending on the database significantly.
-The company has further plans to expand and upgrade its deployment of EDB Postgres Plus.
+Still running today, the database, which was 600G at migration, swelled to 1TB, and scaled seamlessly.
+Clear Capital migrated an additional database from Oracle to EDB’s Postgres Advanced Server 9.1, again taking advantage of database compatibility for Oracle and reducing spending on the database significantly.
+The company has further plans to expand and upgrade its deployment of EDB Postgres.

-“We’re trying to keep our Oracle footprint as small as we can, and we have seen the value in EDB Postgres Plus,” said Eric Ristine, former director of IT Operations at Clear Capital.
+“We’re trying to keep our Oracle footprint as small as we can, and we have seen the value in EDB Postgres,” said Eric Ristine, former director of IT Operations at Clear Capital.
 “Not having to pay Oracle is priceless.”